Tree planting and care

 and the pictures below were taken from the same spots now.

-A maple (Acer Rubrum) and a cherry tree (Prunus Okame- 'Taiwan cherry) were planted in honour of two SNUG members who died in recent years, Mahbub Miah and Cheryl Grey.
+A maple (Acer Rubrum Freemanii Autumn Blaze) and a 'Taiwan' cherry tree (Prunus Okame) were planted in honour of two SNUG members who died in recent years: Mahbub Miah and Cheryl Grey, respectively.

 In 2009, an Atlas Ceder tree was planted and a plaque erected to commemorate the struggle to end the Atlantic African slave trade.

 Stoke Newington was home to many local Quakers and others who campaigned against the slave trade until it was finally made illegal in 1833.
 Joanna Vassa, the daughter of Olaudah Equiano (who wrote about being enslaved and campaigned for the abolition of slavery), is buried in Abney Park cemetery, as are many other abolitionists.